 There are multiple aspects of the school's E-safety policy, which include acceptable use policies for both staff and students; ICT equipment (onsite and offsite); data security and retention.
-The various policy documents relating to these aspects of the school's E-safety policy can be obtained from Mrs J. Griffiths (Team Leader for ICT) for scrutiny, if required.
+The various policy documents relating to these aspects of the school's E-safety policy can be obtained from Mrs J. Griffiths (Deputy Head) or Mr A Griffiths (Head of ICT/Network Manager) for scrutiny, if required.